iamfrojy/Spider-Solitaire-Bot/README.md

-ONLY WORKS ON LINUX AND WINDOWS!
+ONLY WORKS ON LINUX!

-HOW TO EXECUTE .bin or .exe ON LINUX AND WINDOWS:
+HOW TO EXECUTE .bin ON LINUX:

-Linux:
-Run ./(folder)/bot.bin

-Windows:
-Run (folder)\bot.exe
+Run /path/to/bot.bin